Best Time to Meet Between New York and London

 What is the latest meeting time that still fits inside London office hours?

-12:00 New York time, which is 17:00 London time during the standard 5-hour gap.
+12:00 PM New York time, which is 5:00 PM London time during the standard 5-hour gap.
 Anything later pushes London past the typical end of the working day.

 What is the earliest reasonable time for New York?

-09:00 New York time, which is 14:00 London time.
-Earlier than 09:00 New York puts London close to or after 18:00, which is past the working day.
+8:00 AM New York time is workable but slightly early; 9:00 AM is more reliable.
+Earlier than 8:00 AM New York puts London close to or after 6:00 PM, which is past the working day.

 Does this overlap change during the brief DST mismatch periods?

 Yes.
-When the gap drops to 4 hours, the overlap widens slightly: 09:00–13:00 New York is 13:00–17:00 London.
-It is a short-lived effect each spring and autumn.
+When the gap drops to 4 hours, the overlap widens slightly: 9:00 AM–1:00 PM New York lines up with 1:00–5:00 PM London.
+It is a short-lived effect each spring and autumn — re-check the live converter during those weeks.